Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-08-working-with-external-audio-files.md

 ![]({{ site.urlimg }}Frequencies_Help/lightbulb.png)***Useful Tip***

-*Before doing training exercises in the **Learn** and the **Test** modes, prepare your own collection of trimmed audio files, using the above-described application tools.
-Then uncheck the **Controls \| Start Playing After Loading Track in Preview Mode** option in the main menu if checked.
+*Before doing training exercises in the <b>Learn</b> and the <b>Test</b> modes, prepare your own collection of trimmed audio files, using the above-described application tools.
+Then uncheck the <b>Controls \| Start Playing After Loading Track in Preview Mode</b> option in the main menu if checked.
 [Adjust the volume level][2] for your EQ Pattern and EQ Settings.
-Load external audio files as audio sources for your exercises without playing them in the **Preview** mode.
+Load external audio files as audio sources for your exercises without playing them in the <b>Preview</b> mode.
 This will help you to leave the volume knobs untouched as long as possible, while navigating through different audio sources/tracks.*

 [< Back to the Table of Contents]({{ site.url }}{{ site.baseurl }}/manuals/earquiz-frequencies-help/)